micahluedtke/engineering_computation_data_science/HomeworkFour/readme.md

 # Homework Four
 This reposity contains three different versions of the same project that were meant to explore different ways of building the application.
-The [withbootstrap](https://github.com/micahluedtke/engineering_computation_data_science/tree/master/HomeworkFour/withbootstrap) folder contains the final version of the project and a youtube video exporing the application can be found [here](https://www.youtube.com/).
+The [withbootstrap](https://github.com/micahluedtke/engineering_computation_data_science/tree/master/HomeworkFour/withbootstrap) folder contains the final version of the project and a youtube video exporing the application can be found [here](https://youtu.be/3Pa5rkKTjDw).
+Apologies for the low quality of the video, the export was slow.
+I will expore a higher quality video when I can commit the processing power to it and reupload.

 *Note:* This project is build on a synthetic book database that is not yet part of this code base.
 Please see the video linked above to view the app and its functionality.
 This code could be att